-Subsidiaries are all entities over which the Group has the power to govern the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights.
-The existence and effect of potential voting rights that are currently exercisable or convertible, are considered when assessing whether the Group controls another entity.
+Subsidiaries are all entities over which the Group has exposure to variable returns and power to direct relevant activities.
+The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
-They are de-consolidated from the date that control ceases.
+They are deconsolidated from the date that control ceases.

 Inter-company transactions, balances and unrealised gains on transactions between Group companies are eliminated.
 Unrealised losses are also eliminated, unless the transaction provides evidence of impairment of the asset transferred.
-Accounting policies of subsidiaries have been changed where necessary, to ensure consistency with the policies adopted by the Group.
+Accounting policies of subsidiaries have been changed, where necessary, to ensure consistency with the policies adopted by the Group.